ucla-vision/xivo/README.md

 ```
 python scripts/run_and_eval_pyxivo.py -root $TUMVIROOT -seq room6 -stdout -out_dir tmp -use_viewer
 ```
-the `-seq` and `-root` options are the same as explained above.
+The `-seq` and `-root` options are the same as explained above.
 If the `-stdout` option is on, the script will print out the benchmarked performance to the terminal; `-out_dir` specifies the directory to save state estimates; `-use_viewer` option will turn on a 3D visualization.
-For detailed usage about the script, see the options defined at the begining of the script.
+For detailed usage about the script, see the options defined at the beginning of the script.

 ### Log to file for debugging